-(2) Award agreements under the LTIP relating to awards granted by the Compensation Committee in fiscal years 2019, 2020 and 2021 provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" (only for Mssrs.
-Stevens and Rotsztain) other than following a change of control, as well as provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" following a change in control ("cause" and "good reason" as each such term is defined in the LTIP grant agreements).
-Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" occurs within 18 months following a change in control, the recipient would be entitled to receive the product of (A) the sum of (1) the full Target Award and (2) the Interest accrued on the full Target Award through the end of the fiscal quarter in the Performance Period immediately preceding such termination and (B) the Performance Adjustment as measured through the end of the fiscal quarter immediately preceding such termination, rather than the pro rata share of the Target Award which would be due in the absence of a change in control.
+(2) Award agreements under the LTIP relating to awards granted by the Compensation Committee in fiscal years 2019, 2020 and 2021 provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" (only for Mr. Stevens) other than following a change of control, as well as provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" following a change in control ("cause" and "good reason" as each such term is defined in the LTIP grant agreements).
+Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such term is defined in the LTIP grant agreements).
+Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such term is defined in the LTIP grant agreements).
+Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such term is defined in the LTIP grant agreements).
+Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such term is defined in the LTIP grant agreements).
+Specifically, if a termination without "cause" (other than for an extended absence) or resignation for "good reason" as each such termination and (B) the Performance Adjustment as measured through the end of the fiscal quarter in the Performance Period immediately preceding such termination and (B) the Performance Adjustment as measured through the end of the fiscal quarter is a change in control would be subject to the recipient's compliance with the non-solicitation provisions of the award agreement.
+Award agreements under the LTIP relating to awards granted by the Compensation Committee in fiscal years 2022 and 2023 provide for the acceleration of amounts payable following a termination without "cause" or resignation for "good reason" (cause" and "good reaso

-The payment of any amounts following a change in control would be subject to the recipient's compliance with the non-solicitation provisions of the award agreement.
+(3) Pursuant to the terms of outstanding restricted stock awards, in the event of a termination by the Company without "cause", resignation for "good reason" (awards granted after May 21, 2021 for Messrs.
+O'Connor, Dunaway, Smith and Lyon and all awards only for Mr. Stevens) or due to "death or disability" (as each such term is defined in the restricted stock award agreements), any unvested restricted stock will become fully vested as of the date of such termination.
+In the event of a voluntary termination of employment of Messrs.
+O'Connor, Dunaway, Stevens, Smith or Lyon, which qualifies as a "retirement" (as such term is defined in the Plan), any restricted stock which has not vested on the before the termination of employment of the Compensation of employment will become fully vested on the earliest of the following dates: (i) the first anniversary of such date of termination, provided in the sole judgment of the Compensation Committee the participant has not served a competitor of the Company during the intervening year in a similar capacity to that in which the participant served the Company; or (ii) the third anniversary of the date of grant; or (iii) the date of death of the participant.

-- (3) Pursuant to the terms of outstanding restricted stock awards, in the event of a termination by the Company without "cause", resignation for "good reason" (only for Mssrs.
-Stevens and Rotsztain) or due to "death or disability" (as each such term is defined in the restricted stock award agreements), any unvested restricted stock will become fully vested as of the date of such termination. - (4) Represents the acceleration of deferred cash grants that Messrs.
-Stevens and Rotsztain are entitled to under their Employment Agreements as summarized above. - (5) Represents continued health benefits that Messrs.
-O'Connor, Dunaway, Stevens and Rotsztain are entitled to under their Employment Agreements as summarized above.
+(4) Represents continued health benefits that Messrs.
+O'Connor, Dunaway, Stevens and Smith are entitled to under their Employment Agreements as summarized above.